Find and fix writing mistakes instantly

 If a source has no author, start the MLA Works Cited entry with the source title.Use a shortened version of the title in your MLA in-text citation..
 If a source has no page numbers, you can use an alternative locator (e.g. a chapter number, or a timestamp for a video or audio source) to identify the relevant passage in your in-text citation.
 If the source has no numbered divisions, cite only ...

+Multiple Authors.
 See examples below to learn about how multiple authors for one work are handled in MLA parenthetical citations.
 One Author.
 Include author's last name and the page number (no comma before the page number) in parentheses: (Austen 75) Two Authors.
-Include last name of both authors connected by the word 'and', followed by the page number (no ...
+Include last name of both authors connected by the word 'and', followed by the ...

-Paraphrasing from One Page.
 Include a full in-text citation with the author name and page number (if there is one).
 For example: Mother-infant attachment became a leading topic of developmental research following the publication of John Bowlby's studies (Hunt 65).
-Paraphrasing from Multiple Pages
+Paraphrasing from Multiple Pages.
+If the paraphrased information/idea is from several pages, include them.

 In MLA, in-text citations are inserted in the body of your research paper to briefly document the source of your information.
 Brief in-text citations point the reader to more complete information in the Works Cited list at the end of the paper.
 Number of Authors/Editors.
 Format of In-Text Citation.
 One.

-15. Library Home: MLA Style Guide, 8th Edition: How to Paraphrase
+17. MLA Style Guide, 9th Edition: How to Paraphrase and Quote

 Author Unknown: If the author's name is not given, then use the first word or words of the title.
 Follow the same formatting that was used in the works cited list, such as quotation marks.
 This is a paraphrase ("Trouble" 22).
 Where you'd normally put the author's last name, instead use the first one, two, or three words from the title.